-Madame CJ Walker, a self made millionaire was a pioneering entrepreneur developing hair care products that catered to black women.
+Madame CJ Walker, was a pioneering entrepreneur developing hair care products that catered to black women.
 She was orphaned at the age of 7, widowed with a young child by age 18, and could barely read or write……YET she let none of this stop her.
 In achieving success, she also wanted to empower other black women to be successful by creating employment opportunities for them.
-She shared this quote at at a National Negro Business League Convention:
+She shared this quote at a National Negro Business League Convention:

 “I am not merely satisfied in making money for myself.
 For I am endeavoring to provide employment for hundreds of the women of my race”